wp-plugins/wp-days-ago/readme.txt

 $append
  (string) (optional) This text will be appended to the plugin's default output.
 Default value is &quot;&quot; (empty string).

+$threshold
+ (int) (optional) The number of seconds since a post or page was published before the AJAX method should revert to serving date information without using AJAX (in the same way as the wp_days_ago method).
+The default value is 86400 (one day).
+The value should match the configured invalidation threshold of your cache plugin.

 The output from wp_days_ago_ajax will be enclosed in a span-element that uses the class "wp_days_ago".

 == Upgrade notice ==
 No changes to your theme or configuration are necessary when you upgrade from a previous version.

 == Changelog ==

+= 2.5.1 =
+* New feature: Added a threshold parameter to control when AJAX should be used and when the plugin should automatically fall back to the old way of displaying information.
+After a day, the plugin doesn't display any detailed information anyway so there is no need to strain the server with a lot of AJAX calls.
+The information displayed by wp-days-ago will of course be updated when your cache plugin invalidates the content and rebuilds it.
+The value of the wp_days_ago_ajax method threshold paramterer should match the configured invalidation threshold of your cache plugin.
+* Change: Optimized date calculation and database access code.

 = 2.5 =
 * New feature: Cached sites are now supported through the use of the wp_days_ago_ajax function.
 See above for details.